1900 Stanford football team: Season summary

-Pre-season
+Preseason

 The 1899 Stanford football team compiled a disappointing 2–5–2 record in their first and last year under head coach Burr Chamberlain.
 In December 1899, William Wesley "Babe" Burnett, a 26-year-old tackle and law student from Adelaide, California, was unanimously elected as the captain of the 1900 Stanford team.

 On March 1, 1900, after a bidding war with Missouri, Stanford hired Fielding H. Yost as its football coach.
 Yost had led the 1899 Kansas team to an undefeated 10–0 record.
 The San Francisco Call reported at the time of Yost's hiring: "Yost seems to be a favorite wherever he goes, and his success lies in his ability to develop magnificent team work."
 However, some Stanford players, including team captain Burnett, initially objected to Yost's hiring on grounds that he came from a small college (Lafayette College) and was "not known to the leaders of college football in the East."